-Implantation bleeding and spotting happens within 1-2 days after arrival of the blastocyst in the uterus, usually around 9 days after ovulation (dpo), with a range of 6-12 days.
+Implantation bleeding and spotting happens within 1-2 days after the arrival of the blastocyst in the uterus, usually around 9 days after ovulation (DPO), with a range of 6-12 days.
+Implantation happens when the embryo attaches to the uterine lining.
 At that time, the blastocyst is barely visible to the naked eye, probably smaller than the dot above the letter "i".
-Once implantation happens the blastocyst becomes the "embryo".
+Once it happens, the blastocyst becomes the "embryo".

-Implantation is the attachement of the embryo to the uterine wall.
-Implantation usually happens within 1-2 days after the embryo has arrived in the uterus, about 5-7 days after ovulation and fertilization.
-On average, the implantation day is 9 days after ovulation and fertilization, with a range between 6 and 12 days.
+The attachment of the embryo to the uterine wall usually happens within 1-2 days after the embryo has arrived in the uterus, about 5-7 days after ovulation and fertilization, on average, 9 days after ovulation and fertilization, with a range between 6 and 12 days.

-Implantation bleeding usually presents about a week before your menstrual cycle is due to begin (or a week after ovulation).
+Pregnancy-related bleeding usually presents about a week before your menstrual cycle is due to begin (or a week after ovulation).
 Many women refer to this as spotting or do not even notice the bleeding at all.
-The closer to the day when the menstrual cycle is supposed to begin that the bleeding is noticed, the less chance of it being implantation bleeding.

 It is important to understand that the blood associated with implantation bleeding is not going to be fresh blood.
 The time it takes for these drops to move out of the body ages the blood.
 It will appear dark brown, even black by the time the spotting occurs.

-Implantation bleeding is a result of the egg implanting in the endometrial lining of the uterus.
-It happens in most pregnancies, but not every woman notices the blood.
-Between 20 and 30% of women have spotting associated with the early changes of pregnancy but this spotting is not the same as implantation bleeding in most cases.
+The bleeding or spotting is a result of the egg implanting in the endometrial lining of the uterus.
+It happens in many pregnancies, but not every woman notices the blood.

-There is no complete agreement among experts whether implantation can be felt or not.
-Some women claim they can feel implantation while many pregnant women did not have any symptoms at that time.
+There is no complete agreement among experts on whether it can be felt or not.
+Some women claim they can feel implantation, while many pregnant women did not have any symptoms at that time.

-Implantation bleeding or period, spotting or implantation.
-Implantation and implantation bleeding usually happen about a week after ovulation and fertilization when the fertilized egg which immediately after fertilization is called the "zygote" and then becomes the "blastocyst" or "blastula" arrives in the uterus.
+Implantation and the bleeding usually happen about a week after ovulation and fertilization when the fertilized egg which immediately after fertilization is called the "zygote" and then becomes the "blastocyst" or "blastula" arrives in the uterus.

-Most women have no subjective symptoms at the time of implantation, no bleeding or cramps, but some women report some drops of blood, the so-called implantation bleeding while others report small cramps.
+Most women have no subjective symptoms at the time of implantation, no bleeding or cramps, but some women report some drops of blood, while others report small cramps.

-These symptoms can happen with or without conception and implantation and of these symptoms and these chart patterns frequently occur on charts that do not result in pregnancy.
+These symptoms can happen with or without conception and pregnancy and of these symptoms and these chart patterns frequently occur on charts that do not result in pregnancy.

 These signs are thus quite unreliable for early pregnancy detection, though they can offer some clues.
 Similarly, some women have typical early pregnancy symptoms while others don't have typical symptoms.